Shift3/standards-and-practices/best-practices/native/react-native/expo/certificates/README.md

 When we get to updating Push Notification Tokens, these **will affect apps in production**.
 More on this topic when I have to update them next month (jr).

-You can use `expo build:ios --clear-dist-certs` to clear the Distribution certificate, or `expo build:ion --clear-provisioning-profile` to clear the Provisioning profile, or both.
+You can use `expo build:ios --clear-dist-certs` to clear the Distribution certificate, or `expo build:ios --clear-provisioning-profile` to clear the Provisioning profile, or both.
 This will wipe the cert from Expos server, but **will not revoke the appropriate certificate on the app store connect page**.
 Futhermore, if you clear the Distribution certificate from expo servers and try to have Expo create another, it may attempt to create to many certificates and you will get an error.

 Provisional profiles work in a similar fashion.
 If you clear them from the Expo server, it doesn't remove the expired profile from Apple's side.
 Instead of trying to create a new one, however, it will grab the expired profile, which will again cause an error.
 This means to refresh your desired credential, you must: